nvb-uy/Prominent/PACK_CHANGELOG.md

 You might be confused about the balance changes, so please [check the newest blog post for more information](LINKHERE), it's a bit complex.

 ## Important Changes
-- **Unholy Death Knight**: A versatile melee DPS that can grip targets close to them and infect them with diseases.
+- **Unholy Death Knight**: A versatile melee DPS that can grip targets and infect them with diseases.
 - **Artifacts can now use Spell enchants**.
 Artifacts can now use again the spell enchants, making them way more powerful.
 - **Balance Changes**.
 General balance changes to try to get all late game builds to deal consistent ~300 DPS